Ted's Hiking World Government Meadow

 Look closely, and you will see a lot of ladybugs in the air

-I pass a threesome of hikers with a pair of big dogs, and then I am back at the trailhead.
+Soon after passing a threesome of hikers with a pair of big dogs, I am back at the trailhead.

 *